 So, by default, a Kafka cluster replicates messages in several ways: from producers to leader nodes, internally from leader to follower nodes, and finally to consumers, with additional duplication across consumer groups.
 Even though Kafka supports exactly-once delivery semantics, replication is obviously fundamental to Kafka.

 It’s interesting to note that even a single Kafka cluster can be stretched across multiple data centers, as long as the latency is low enough.
 For example, a typical Instaclustr managed Kafka cluster has nodes deployed to multiple AWS Availability Zones (discrete data centers), in the same region, for improved availability.
 Last year I learned that Kafka can run as a “stretched” cluster over multiple data centers, possibly across multiple regions, as long as the maximum latency is under 100ms.

 So, what’s better than a single Kafka cluster?
 Multiple clusters!
 Multi-cluster Kafka is a common deployment pattern.
 For example, Netflix pioneered multi-cluster Kafka patterns for high fan-out architectures.
 And Kafka applications can be designed to produce and consume to and from topics deployed to multiple Kafka clusters for enhanced flexibility, visibility, and scalability.

-Finally, if you want to run multiple Kaka clusters, potentially in different data centers and/or regions, with more than 100ms latency between them, one solution is MirrorMaker.
+Finally, if you want to run multiple Kaka clusters, potentially in different data centers and/or regions, with cross-datacenter replication, aggregation and other complex topologies, with more than 100ms latency between them, one solution is MirrorMaker.
 Last year I also learned that MirrorMaker 2 (KIP-382, since Kafka 2.4.0) was available and discovered a few things about it.

 The main MM2 components are actually Kafka connectors as follows.